langfordzl/langfordzl.github.io/cv.md

 * Robust Signal Classification Using Siamese Networks.
 In Proceedings of the ACM Workshop on Wireless Security and Machine Learning (WiseML), 1–5.
 New York, NY, USA: Association for Computing Machinery.
 2019.
 Langford, Zachary L., Logan Eisenbeiser, and Matthew Vondal. doi:[10.1145/3324921.3328781](https://doi.org/10.1145/3324921.3328781).

-* Deep Transfer Learning with Field-Based Measurements for Large Area Classification.
-In Proceedings of the 2019 IEEE International Conference on Data Mining Workshops (ICDMW 2019).
-Institute of Electrical and Electronics Engineers (IEEE), Conference Publishing Services (CPS), November
-2019.
-Zachary L. Langford and Jitendra Kumar and Forrest M. Hoffman.

 * Arctic Vegetation Mapping Using Unsupervised Training Datasets and Convolutional Neural Networks.
 Remote Sensing, 11(1):69, 2019.
 Zachary L. Langford and Jitendra Kumar and Forrest M. Hoffman and Amy L. Breen and Colleen M. Iversen. doi:[10.3390/rs11010069](https://doi.org/10.3390/rs11010069).

-* Wildfire Mapping in Interior Alaska Using Deep Neural Networks on Imbalanced Datasets.
-In Proceedings of the 2018 IEEE International Conference on Data Mining Workshops (ICDMW 2018).
-Institute of Electrical and Electronics Engineers (IEEE), Conference Publishing Services (CPS), November 2018.
-Zachary L. Langford and Jitendra Kumar and Forrest M. Hoffman.

 #### <a name="pats"></a>Patents